About the Internship

 - On-site, live-in Hostel Manager

-- Fully-fitted bathroom with 4 showers and 3 toilets
+- Fully-fitted bathrooms with 4 showers and 3 toilets in each house

 For those who prefer or if there is no availability at the volunteer houses, host family accommodations are also available.
 Homestays are located at least 30-40 minutes from the center of Cape Town and are a fantastic way to be immersed in the cultural of South Africa!

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.

 Some things are not included in the program fees listed above, such as flights, visas, vaccinations, travel insurance, additional foods and snacks, spending money, local transport, in-country trips and excursions, return airport transfer (unless mentioned above).